The Cortex cluster runs on an EKS (Kubernetes) cluster in a dedicated VPC on your AWS account.

 By default, a new dedicated VPC is created for the cluster during installation.

-Two network load balancers (NLBs) are created to route traffic to the cluster.
+Two AWS load balancers are created to route traffic to the cluster.
 One load balancer is dedicated for traffic to your APIs, and the other load balancer is dedicated for API management requests to Cortex from your CLI or Python client.
 Traffic to the load balancers can be secured and restricted based on your cluster configuration.

 All logs from the Cortex cluster are pushed to a CloudWatch log group using FluentBit.
 An in-cluster Prometheus installation is used to collect metrics for observability and autoscaling purposes.
 Metrics and dashboards pertaining to your workloads and instance usage can be viewed and modified via Grafana.